Chandrayaan 2: Vikram Lander was half a kilometre away from intended touch down point

 How Chandrayaan 2 Vikram Lander was located on lunar surface?

-A senior Isro official said time was running out and possibility of re-establishing communication looks "less and less probable".
+A senior ISRO official said time was running out and the possibility of re-establishing communication looks "less and less probable".

 "Progressively...
 As time goes by...
-It's difficult (establish link)," the official said, but added that with the "right orientation" it can still generate power and recharge batteries with solar panels.
+It's difficult (establish link)," the official said but added that with the "right orientation" it can still generate power and recharge batteries with solar panels.

 "But it looks less and less probable, progressively," the official said on condition of anonymity.

-According to Isro, 90 to 95 per cent of the Chandrayaan-2 mission objectives have been accomplished and it will continue to contribute to lunar science, notwithstanding the loss of communication with the lander.
+According to ISRO, 90 to 95 per cent of the Chandrayaan-2 mission objectives have been accomplished and it will continue to contribute to lunar science, notwithstanding the loss of communication with the lander.

 The space agency also said the precise launch and mission management has ensured a long life of almost seven years, instead of the planned one year for the orbiter.

-Meanwhile, Sivan said Prime Minister Narendra Modi's address and outpouring of support and kind words for Isro after the Chandrayaan-2s Vikram unsuccessful bid to touchdown on Lunar surface have boosted the morale of its scientists and engineers.
+Meanwhile, Sivan said Prime Minister Narendra Modi's address and an outpouring of support and kind words for ISRO after the Chandrayaan-2's Vikram unsuccessful bid to touchdown on Lunar surface have boosted the morale of its scientists and engineers.

-"We are extremely happy (the PMs address as well as nation rallying behind Isro).
+"We are extremely happy (the PMs address as well as nation rallying behind ISRO).
 It has boosted the morale of our people", Sivan said.

 Click here for Cartoon Gallery

-"We are so touched, former Isro chairman K Kasturirangan said.
+"We are so touched, former ISRO chairman K Kasturirangan said.

 "The country has given a good, positive response.
-PM was incredible yesterday," as he praised Modi for inspiring, encouraging and reassuring Sivan and Isro team and fully backing them.
+PM was incredible yesterday," as he praised Modi for inspiring, encouraging and reassuring Sivan and ISRO team and fully backing them.

 "The way he (PM) conveyed it...
 So passionate...
 So emotional and sometimes rich with meanings and positive responses.
 I think we could not have expected anything better.
 Fantastic," he said.

-"We are definitely grateful to the nation and PM," said another former Isro chairman A S. Kiran Kumar, who noted that there are hundreds and thousands of variations that were possible for the soft-landing mission, as he underlined the complexities of the mission.
+"We are definitely grateful to the nation and PM," said another former ISRO chairman A S Kiran Kumar, who noted that there are hundreds and thousands of variations that were possible for the soft-landing mission, as he underlined the complexities of the mission.

 "We appreciate that the country and people were able to actually take note of this and continue to give their support.
 So, its very positive.
 We are grateful to the entire country," he said.